 Computing Foundation Year

+You’ll start off looking at the subjects that you’ll face in your first year of degree studies, setting you up with the academic and technical grounding you need.
 For details on modules at degree level please look at the individual course entries of your chosen progression route.

 - Mathematics 1